ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
+         <h3>Saturday</h3>Showers and thunderstorms likely.
 Mostly cloudy, with a high near 76.
-East
-         wind around 7 mph.
-Chance of precipitation is 50%.<br></div>
+East wind around 7 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A chance of showers and thunderstorms.
+         <h3>Saturday Night</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then a chance
+         of showers and thunderstorms.
 Mostly cloudy, with a low around 64.
-East northeast wind 2 to 6 mph.
-Chance of precipitation
+East wind 2 to 6 mph.
+Chance of precipitation is 70%.<br></div>
-         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A slight chance of rain showers before 1pm, then a chance of showers and thunderstorms.
-Partly sunny, with a high near 78.
+         <h3>Sunday</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
+Mostly cloudy, with a high near
-         East wind 3 to 7 mph.<br></div>
+         78. East wind 3 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A chance of showers and thunderstorms before 7pm, then a slight chance of showers and thunderstorms.
-Mostly cloudy, with a
-         low around 63.
+         <h3>Sunday Night</h3>A chance of showers and thunderstorms.
+Mostly cloudy, with a low around 63.
 East wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A slight chance of rain showers before 7am, then a slight chance of showers and thunderstorms between 7am and 1pm, then a
-         chance of showers and thunderstorms.
-Mostly sunny, with a high near 81.
-East southeast wind 2 to 6 mph.<br></div>
+         <h3>Monday</h3>A chance of rain showers.
+Mostly sunny, with a high near 80.
+East wind 3 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>A chance of showers and thunderstorms before 7pm.
-Mostly clear, with a low around 61.
+         <h3>Monday Night</h3>A chance of rain showers before 7pm.
+Mostly clear, with a low around 62.
 East southeast wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A slight chance of rain showers after 1pm.
-Sunny, with a high near 83.
+         <h3>Tuesday</h3>Sunny, with a high near 83.
 East wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>A slight chance of rain showers before 7pm.
-Mostly clear, with a low around 61.
-East wind around 5 mph.<br></div>
+         <h3>Tuesday Night</h3>Mostly clear, with a low around 62.
+East southeast wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Sunny, with a high near 85.
+         <h3>Wednesday</h3>Sunny, with a high near 86.
 South southeast wind 2 to 6 mph.<br></div>
    </p>
 </div>